Physics-constrained, low-dimensional models for MHD: First-principles and data-driven approaches: Introduction

-In fluid mechanics, careful development of a dimensionalized inner product enabled the extension of the proper orthogonal decomposition (POD) from incompressible to compressible fluid flows~\cite{rowley2004model}.
-It is also common in fluid mechanics to obtain nonlinear reduced-order models by Galerkin projection of the Navier-Stokes equations onto POD modes, making it possible to enforce symmetries and conservation laws~\cite{noack2011galerkin,balajewicz2013low,Schlegel2015jfm,Carlberg2017jcp}.
-The present work extends these innovations to Hall-MHD, which describes the dynamics of a fairly broad class of plasmas~\cite{huba2003hall,Schnack2006,Ma2001,Krishan2004,Ebrahimi2011,Ferraro2012,kaptanoglu2020two}, enabling a wealth of advanced modeling and control machinery.
+In this work we develop theoretical foundations for principled projection-based and data-driven plasma models.
+In fluid mechanics, careful development of a dimensionalized inner product enabled the extension of POD from incompressible to compressible fluid flows~\citep{rowley2004model}.
+It is also common in fluid mechanics to obtain nonlinear reduced-order models by Galerkin projection of the Navier-Stokes equations onto POD modes, making it possible to enforce known symmetries and conservation laws, such as conservation of energy~\citep{noack2011galerkin,balajewicz2013low,Schlegel2015jfm,Carlberg2017jcp}.
+These symmetries have recently been utilized to constrain the identification of data-driven fluid models~\cite{loiseau2018constrained}.
+The present work extends and unifies these three innovations for compressible plasmas, enabling a wealth of advanced modeling and control machinery.
+The culmination of this work is illustrated by accurately forecasting the evolution of a 3D isothermal Hall-MHD simulation of the HIT-SI experiment~\cite{jarboe2006spheromak}, described in detail in Appendix~\ref{sec:HITSI}.

+In Section~\ref{sec:pod}, we propose a formalism for reduced plasma models, and in Section~\ref{sec:conservation_laws} we derive how global conservation laws in MHD manifest in the subsequent reduced-order models.
+After establishing a framework for projection-based model reduction in Hall-MHD, in Section~\ref{sec:sindy} we utilize physics-constrained machine learning to discover low-dimensional plasma models directly from data.
+Figure~\ref{fig:overview} summarizes the steps for using plasma data with projection-based model reduction and data-driven system identification.
+As described in detail in Sections~\ref{sec:pod} and~\ref{sec:sindy}, data is collected, projected onto a low-dimensional basis, constrained by any known physical laws, and analyzed to find a descriptive model for its evolution.
+This last task may be achieved through projection-based, data-driven, or hybrid methods.